OUR STRATEGIC PLAN

 Re-Imagine Communications and Marketing

-How we communicate to the public and what stories we tell are essential as we return after the pandemic.
 Expanding relationships with communities and how we educate and engage them in our work is crucial.
 As the “voice” of New Jersey’s professional theatre community, the Alliance will seek opportunities to utilize new technologies, as well as implement and strengthen all communication and marketing efforts to assist member theatres in their sales, audience development, stakeholder engagement, and community engagement goals.

 Strengthen and Support an Informed Membership

-In order to adapt to the new changes impacting our member theatres and profession, New Jersey Theatre Alliance will maintain and expand resources and education opportunities in a wide range of areas to help theatres, their artists and staff carry out their work effectively.
+In order to adapt to the new changes impacting our member theatres and profession, New Jersey Theatre Alliance will maintain and expand resources and educational opportunities in a wide range of areas to help theatres, their artists, and staff carry out their work effectively.
 We need to prioritize people and ensure our workers can live sustainable lives while working in our industry.
 Recognizing the challenges member theatres face in maintaining and strengthening their human and financial resources, the Alliance will implement support services to help our theatres attract and sustain a healthy workforce, especially BIPOC theatremakers and people with marginalized identities.

 Advance Equity, Access, & Justice